 Sometimes we need to read signs like this to realise how hard things were back in early settlement and how lucky we are to live in today’s times.

 We called into the Hub, Chillagoe’s information centre.
 It has a display of information boards about the area as well as general info.
 We picked up some info on doing the self-guided caves walk.
 The tours caves aren’t expensive though at $23 A. They also had a family rate.
+2022 update tours have gone up so best to check at the Hub or the Parks Website

 We had lunch at one of the sections of the Chillagoe Mungana Caves National Park.
 Looked like new facilities there.
 We intended on doing the Bauhinia self-guided cave, grade difficult but we soon realized that we weren’t going to be able to do it.
 Well me, Kate mostly, bad knees and Bursitis in the hip doesn’t make for very steep large dusty rock climbs down a dark hole and then have to get back up again.